MIDI Implementation

 | Active Sense | ❌ | Not Applicable |

-| System Reset | ✔️ | Can only be received via MIDI ports as 0xFF in MIDI files means a meta message |
+| System Reset | ✔️ | This mesage can only be received via MIDI commands as 0xFF in MIDI files means a meta message. |

 Per-note Pitch Wheel

 As of 4.1.0 SpessaSynth supports per-note Pitch Wheel as a part of the MIDI 2.0 specification.
-Note that this is API-only, there are no MIDI messages that allow for changing it for now.
 The per-note mode will activate on using the API and deactivate on channel or system reset.

 Controllers